 Trying to sum up this simple dish in words is difficult, and actually seems pointless.
 Onsen tamago, or onsen egg, simply has to be experienced.
 It’s so difficult to describe this slow poached egg, and yet so easy to create at home.

-“No animals were harmed in the preparation of this pâté” – an appropriate disclaimer for Faux Gras.
-This mushroom, nuts, and lentil based spread is so delicious and very healthy.
+“No animals were harmed in the preparation of this pâté.”
+This is an appropriate disclaimer for this vegetarian foie gras or faux gras.
+The mushroom, nuts, and lentil-based spread, topped with a piece of pickled garlic, is so delicious and very healthy.